PLangHQ/services/README.md

 ```
 The parameter global indicates that it should be globally set for the application.
 If it is not defined, it only applies to the goal that is running.

-Here you can see an example using OpenAiService on build
+Here you can see an example using OpenAiService li on build.
+You will need the OpenAiService dll in your `.services` folder

 ```plang
 @llm=OpenAiService